-In recent advancements within the field of Remote Sensing Scene Classification, deep learning-based vision algorithms have markedly increased in prevalence and effectiveness.
-Predominantly, these models are stratified into three primary categories: Convolutional Neural Network or CNN-based [6] [7] [8] [9] [10], Transformer-based [11] [12] [13] and Hybrid (CNN+Transformer) [14] [15] models.
-CNNs are renowned for their capacity to extract local information from the input, synthesizing numerous local inferences to produce the final output [16].
-Conversely, Transformer models are engineered to capture global information from the onset, though they often lack the nuanced local contexts inherent to the input, a gap that Hybrid models aim to bridge by amalgamating the strengths of both CNNs and Transformers to offer a comprehensive representation of both local and global information [17]) [18].
+In recent advancements within the field of RS Scene Classification, deep learning-based vision algorithms have markedly increased in prevalence and effectiveness.
+Predominantly, these models are stratified into three primary categories: Convolutional Neural Network or CNN-based [3] [4] [5] [6] [7], Transformer-based [8] [9] [10] and Hybrid (CNN+Transformer) [11] [12] models.
+CNNs are renowned for their capacity to extract local information from the input, synthesizing numerous local inferences to produce the final output [13].
+Conversely, Transformer models are engineered to capture global information from the input, agap that Hybrid models aim to bridge by amalgamating the strengths of both CNNs and Transformers to offer a comprehensive representation of both local and global information [14] [15].

-However, a significant challenge arises when applying these general-purpose vision models, primarily developed for conventional images captured at eye level, to the domain of Remote Sensing (RS) images.
-RS imagery, typically acquired via satellites, aircraft, or drones, exhibits fundamental distinctions from standard photography, primarily due to the divergent viewpoints (Top-view versus Eye-Level) [19].
+However, a significant challenge arises when applying these general-purpose vision models, primarily developed for conventional images captured at eye level, to the domain of RS images.
+RS imagery, typically acquired via satellites, aircraft, or drones, exhibits fundamental distinctions from standard photography, primarily due to the divergent viewpoin set Topview versus Eye-Level) [16].
 This disparity in perspectives necessitates a different set of features to accurately represent the same object or class across these two modalities.
-Consequently, models pretrained on eye-level images do not seamlessly transition to the RS domain, often leading to misclassification due to the discordance in feature representation between eye-level and top-view imagery [4] [20].Pretrained models trained on eye-level images are not always quite suitable for RS images and can be easily prone to misclassification.
+Consequently, models pretrained on eye-level images do not seamlessly transition to the RS domain, often leading to misclassification due to the discordance in feature representation between eye-level and top-view imagery [17] [18].
+Pretrained models trained on eye-level images are not always quite suitable for RS images and can be easily prone to misclassification.
 This discrepancy underscores the necessity for developing or adapting models specifically tailored for RS images, taking into account their unique characteristics and challenges.

-In real-world applications, remote sensing (RS) datasets often exhibit a marked contrast in size when compared to datasets utilized in other image classification tasks.
-This discrepancy primarily arises from the logistical challenges and financial constraints associated with collecting RS imagery, rendering the assembly of large-scale datasets a formidable endeavor [19].
-Unlike the extensive ImageNet database, there exists no comparable, large-scale dataset tailored for RS that could facilitate pretraining [21].
+In real-world applications, RS datasets often exhibit a marked contrast in size when compared to datasets utilize in other image classification tasks.
+This discrepancy primarily arises from the logistical challenges and financial constraints associated with collecting RS imagery, rendering the assembly of large-scale datasets a formidable endeavor [16].
+Unl ke the extensive ImageNet database, there exists no comparable, large-scale dataset tailored for RS that could facilitate pretraining [19].
 Typically, RS datasets feature 100 or fewer samples per class, significantly impeding a model's capacity to learn generalization.
 This challenge is exacerbated as the number of classes within a dataset increases.
-A case in point is the Optimal-31 [22] dataset, characterized by its 31 classes and a mere 60 samples per class, posing a unique set of challenges for classification models.High intra-class variation, the appearance of "beach" or "forest" can vary widely depending on location, season, and lighting conditions.
-High inter-class similarity, "airport" and "runway" or "parking_lot" and "harbor" might share similar features, such as large, flat areas, making them harder to distinguish.
-Limited Training Samples The diversity within some classes may not be fully captured by 60 samples, leading to a model that generalizes poorly on those classes.
+A case in point is the Optimal-31 [20] dataset, characterized by its 31 classes and a mere 60 samples per class, posing a unique set of challenges for classification models.
+High intra-class variation, the appearance of 'beach' or 'forest' can vary widely depending on location, season, and lighting conditions.
+High inter-class similarity, 'airport' and 'runway' or 'parking_lot' and "harbor"

+might share similar features, such as large, flat areas, making them hat get to distinguish.
+Limited Training Samples, the diversity within some classes may not be fully captured by 60 samples, leading to a model that generalizes poorly on those classes.
 Complexity of Features, distinguishing between "chaparral" and "meadow" might require understanding subtle differences in vegetation patterns.
-These causes in some of the classes being significantly harder to classify than others, from Table IV we can see that even though the overall accuracy(OA) of a model reaches around 80%, some classes have less than 50%, even in some cases less than 30% individual accuracy(IA).
+These causes in some of the classes being significantly harder to classify than of the s.
+From Table IV we can see that even though the overall accuracy (OA) of a model reaches around 80%, some classes have less than 50%, even in some cases less than 30% individual accuracy (IA).